Skip to main content

 validator.validate(action, callback1, callback2);

-• The err is an error from the previous callback.
+• The err parameter is an error passed from the previous callback to this callback (if any).

-• The command parameter is a command from the CommandManager stack.
+• The command parameter is the CommandManager command which is currently being evaluated.

-• The next parameter is a function accepting one argument - an error passed to the next callback in line.
+• The next parameter is a function which accepts one argument - the error that should be passed by this callback to the next callback in line.

-If a call to the next() function is omitted, the validation for the specified action stops.
+• Omitting a call to the next() function means that the validation of the action should stop (and be considered successful).

 Events